The Miami River near Garibaldi is one of the smallest (and least fished) tributaries feeding into the fantastic Tillamook Bay.

 While we try to keep this updated, always check with ODFW for current regulations before fishing, especially any type of salmon fishing.

-How to catch Miami River chum salmon
+How to catch Chum Salmon

 Drifting yarn and Corkies, tossing spinners or casting flies are among tactics that will provoke these powerful fish to strike.